 This wasn’t our player, but the effect was similar.

 The project manager, let’s call him Don, really loved this LED.
-It was supposed to be lit when the DVD tray was opening or closing or when it was left open.
-But that wasn’t enough for Don – he also wanted it lit whenever a DVD was playing.
+It was supposed to be lit only when the DVD tray was opening or closing or when it was left open.
+But that wasn’t enough for Don – he wanted it lit whenever a DVD was playing.
 It sounds like a pretty good idea, doesn’t it?
 Unless you know about one of those quirks I mentioned earlier.

 This quirk is the Purkinje Shift, and it happens in your eye when you move from bright to dim lighting conditions.
 In psychological terms, the peak luminance sensitivity of the human eye shifts from long wavelengths to short wavelengths when dark adapted.